BetterDiscord/docs/docs/api/patcher.md

 ## Methods

 ### after
-This method patches onto another function, allowing your code to run afterwards.
-Using this, you are able to modify the return value after the original method is run.
+This method patches onto another function, allowing your code to run instead.
+Using this, you are also able to modify the return value, using the return of your code instead.

 | Parameter |  Type  |       Description      |
 |:----------|:------:|:----------------------:|